 PKF East Coast Practice is a member of PKF Australia Limited a national association of independent chartered accounting and consulting firms each trading as PKF.
-The East Coast Practice has offices in NSW, Victoria and Brisbane.
-PKF East Coast Practice is also a member of PKF International, an association of legally independent chartered accounting and consulting firms.
+The East Coast Practice is also a member of PKF International, an association of legally independent chartered accounting and consulting firms.